Gabro777/SuggestionTextFieldMenu-SwiftUI/README.md

                maxHeight: 50 * CGFloat( (filteredTexts.wrappedValue.count > 3 ?
 3: filteredTexts.wrappedValue.count)))

-Finally, to use this just add a ZStack and inside put SuggestionTextFieldMenu, based on the position you can show it above or under a textfield.
+Finally, to use this just add a ZStack and inside put SuggestionTextFieldMenu, based on the position, you can show it above or under a text field.
-This method is not perfect, i tried to add a textfield directly inside the universal component but when the small view comes up the entire view will move.
+This method is not perfect, I tried to add a text field directly inside the universal component but when the small view comes up the entire view move.
 Please if you know how to reach that goal feel free to text me!
-Enjoy
+Cheers